What is sublimation?

 Full-color freedom

-No limits on colors, gradients, or detail.
-Great for complex logos or artwork.
+No limits on CMYK colors, gradients, or detail.
+Sublimated garments are great for complex logos, artwork, or garments that need all-over prints or have tons of logos.

 Durability